hpcc-systems/MAF/packages/aws/README.md

 ### `When at least one task is running for service {string} in cluster {string}`

-Checks if the service in a cluster has at least one task running on ecs
+Checks if the service in an AWS cluster has at least one task running on ECS.
+Returns the number of running tasks to `lastRun`

+### `When image name for service {string} in cluster {string} is retrieved`
+Retrieves the task definition image name / version of the running service in the cluster and set it to `lastRun`.
+Fails if the service is not running, or if there are no tasks running

 ### `When ecs taskDefinition {string} exists`
 ### `When ecs taskDefinition {string} does not exist`